alibosworth/pakon-planar-raw-converter/readme.md

 #### Short version:

-Simply run `pprc` from the directory containg your raw images.
+Simply run `pprc` from the directory containing your raw images.

 #### Long version:

-You must run this program from your computers "terminal", that means that it is text-based rather than mouse-based, but it should be really easy even if you have never done that kind of thing before.
+You must run this program from your computer's "terminal", that means that it is text-based rather than mouse-based, but it should be really easy even if you have never done that kind of thing before.
 Once you've installed it, all you have to do is:

 1) Open your computer's terminal by presing cmd-space and typing "terminal" and hitting enter (assuming OSX).